 Leeks can be very sandy and sometimes hard to rinse clean.
 For a really good wash place the sliced leeks in a bowl and cover them with a generous amount of cold water.
 Then slosh around with your hand and leave to sit for one to two minutes.
 This allows the dirt, which is heavier, settle to the bottom while the leeks float to the top.
 Scoop them out with your hand or a slotted spoon and into a colander to drain.
 I use this same washing method with sandy lettuces too.
 Works like a charm!

-If you don’t have a cast iron skillet don’t sweat it.
+If you don't have a cast iron skillet don't sweat it.
 Use a large non-stick skillet that is 12 inches in diameter.
-My pan is 2 1/2 inches deep but, as you can see in the photo above, there is still room so you could go with 1 1/2 inches deep.
-If you’d like more information regarding cast iron skillets see my post here.
+My pan is 2 ½ inches deep but, as you can see in the photo above, there is still room so you could go with 1 ½ inches deep.

 This recipe uses a combination of smoked cheddar and regular mozzarella.
 The smokiness of the cheddar is a perfect compliment to the nutty cauliflower and sweet leeks.
 If you can't find smoked cheddar you can substitute with a a combination of old cheddar and smoked mozzarella and change the amounts to equal parts.
 You can play around with the cheese as much as you like in this recipe and substitute with just about any kind.
 I particularly like the smoky flavour with the cauliflower and leeks and the mozzarella adds gooeyness - which we all need more of in our lives right?

 If the frittata looks a bit pale after baking you can put it under the broiler for a couple of minutes to brown.
 Serve it warm or at room temperature.
 Add a salad and you have an easy and delicious meatless meal!
 It's also fantastic as leftovers for lunch or dinner.

 - 1 medium head cauliflower